Spring Cleaning: It’s Time For A Content Style Guide Update

 Textbroker CMO, Oliver Emmrich, provides valuable insights on important steps to update your content style guide.

 Hello!
 I’m just stopping by to share my thoughts on an important element of your content marketing.
 If it’s been years since you’ve taken a look at it, it’s definitely time for a content style guide update.
 The voice you use for content communicates your brand’s personality to consumers.
 This is something I pay quite a bit of attention to here at Textbroker.
 It can be hard to get content in a consistent voice when you’re strapped for time to write or hiring outside freelancers to create content for you.
 That’s why it’s important to create a content style guide and update it yearly.
 I’ll walk you through a few necessities to get it done.

 What Is A Content Style Guide?

 Creating content with a consistent voice helps consumers make a better connection with your brand.
 One of the easiest ways to ensure a strong brand voice is to create a content style guide.
 Your style guide serves as a set of rules and best practices that you’ll share with everyone creating content for your brand.
-It will explain the grammar conventions, formatting, language and tone that your content must have.
-Check out these examples of succesful style guides to better understand the kinds of rules trusted brands use.
+It will explain the grammar conventions, formatting, language, and tone that your content must have.
+Check out these examples of successful style guides to better understand the kinds of rules trusted brands use.

 You can use the same content style guide to direct creation of: